 There are 4 different display types:

-Area: With this display option, the area between a signal line and zero line will be filled.
+Area: With this display option, the area between the signal line and zero line will be filled.

-Dots: A single dot will be drawn on a position of each signal value
+Dots: A single dot will be drawn on the position of each signal value

 The Show dots option can be used in combination with Line, Histogram and Area display type to show dots on sample positions, in addition to a standard display:

 As a combination with the "Line" display type, a line width can be chosen as a single (default), double or triple line-width.